wwarriner/tadpole_segmentation_matlab_tutorial/readme.md

 # Background
+A classical segmentation tutorial in MATLAB, on the subject of tadpole embryos.

 The information was originally used as a tutorial to help a graduate research assistant at the University of Alabama at Birmingham to increase their programming skills.